IgniteUI/igniteui-docfx/en/components/select.md

 </igx-select>
 ```

-Another way to do it would be to use a collection of the items that we want to display, using the [ngForOf](https://angular.io/api/common/NgForOf) directive:
+Another way to do it would be to use a collection of items that we want to display using the [*ngFor](https://angular.io/api/common/NgForOf) structural directive:

 ```typescript
 public items: string[] = ["Orange", "Apple", "Banana", "Mango"];